 Seizure activity is found in an individual without a previous seizure history or known seizure activity

-Although in very rare cases eclampsia can begin in someone without a having pre-eclampsia
+Although rare, some cases of seizures and other problems can begin in someone without a having pre-eclampsia.

 – Pregnancy-induced Hypertension